dukeran/dukeran.github.io/source/_posts/2016-02-07-boolean-values.markdown

 ```
 At first I cocked my head and then wiped my glasses.
 First of all, what does the ```?``` mean? and why don't you have to specifically tell ruby that `if b = true...` How does ruby automatically know to test for true and false?

-The program above may seem painfully simple to any programmer worth their salt but to a newbie in the field, it was a confusion fest - especially when it comes to Ruby.
+The program above may seem painfully simple to any programmer worth their salt but to a newbie in the field, it was a confusionfest - especially when it comes to Ruby.
 I find that as a Linguistics major with no background in coding, many expert programmers assume that these fundamentals are pure common sense.
 This is not the case for most non-programmers and I want to break everything down step by step.

--finish-
+#####George Boole, the Foundation Layer
+Let's start with George Boole because I always find coding processes/fundamentals easier to swallow when the human element is added to make it a bit more personal.
+George Boole (1815-1864) was an Eglishman who is credited with laying the foundations for the informational age - the period that marked the shift from Industrial Revolution to what we have today with an economy based on information computerization.
+Without much formal teaching, he taught himeslf algebra and calculus using mathematics books.
+He became a prominent member of society and began publishing his own academic articles, lending insight into linear differential equations, invariant theory, and symbolic logic.
+Also, I learned that Boole is famous for using the term "Universe of Discourse" which is an important and fundamental concept to the linguistic study of pragmatics and semantics!!
+In an attempt to systematize and categorize Airstotelian logic in order to be ableto extend its range of application, Boole created the beginnings of  Boolean logic.

+#####So What is the Difference Between Boolean logic and Aristotelian Logic?

+Aristotelian logic, or term logic, begins with the fundamental assumption that propositions are composed of two terms.
+The term is a part of speech which carries no truth value but instead represents something such as "man" or "cat".
+The proposition is what consists of two terms, the "affirmed" or "denied" and the subject which is capable of true or false.
+Finally, the syllogism is the inference, or conclusion, that one can make from the premises.
+Propositions can be either **Universal and affirmative**, **Particular and affirmative**, **Universal and negative**, or *Particular and negative**.

+Fun Fact: Mary Everest Boole, his wife, was also a self-taught mathematician and was a strong advocate for teaching children Science at a young age and to make mathematics fun for the young.
+She often helped George Boole on his academic papers and attended conferences with him as well, unheard of for women of the time.
+She supported the idea that arithmetic was more anthropomorphic instead of purely abstract.

 need to have a question mark to denote the boolean theory!!